Skip to Main Content

 Loans issued through the HRSA programs have interest rates as low as 5% and are interest-free while the loans are in deferment.

-4. Shop around for private student loans
+4. Private medical student loans

 If you still need help paying for med school after applying for scholarships, grants, federal loans, and HRSA loans, private student loans can help fill the gap.